Jack Dalziel & North Stands (photo)

 As you come out of the main entrance at Airdrie station, turn left along Broomknoll Street, proceeding under the railway bridge.
 At the roundabout turn right and go along the A89.
 At the next roundabout turn left, still proceeding along the A89 and then at the next roundabout turn right onto Graham Street (still the A89).
 After around half a mile you will reach another roundabout which is the junction with the A73, turn right onto the A73 Carlisle Road and the ground is down this road on the left.

-From Drumgelloch station, proceed up to the top of station road and turn left into Towers Road.
-At the top of Towers Road turn left onto Forrest Street (A89).
-Go straight along Forrest Street until you reach another roundabout which is the junction with the A73.
+From Drumgelloch station, proceed up to the top of the station car park and exit in the top left corner.
+A minor road leads to Forrest Street.
+Turn left and go straight along Forrest Street until you reach another roundabout which is the junction with the A73.
 Turn left onto the A73 Carlisle Road and the ground is down this road on the left.

 |Official Programme £2.|